-Material sub-sub-topic Impacts Risks and opportunities for Metsä Group Management Personal safety of consumers and end-users Health and safety If Metsä Group's products were to hibit defects related to product sathere would be negative impacts health and safety of consumers a end-users. fety, damage among current and potential new customers, consumers and end-users, Metsä Group uses regular product safety surveys, inspections, risk assessments and monitoring.
+Material sub-sub-topic Impacts Risks and opportunities for Metsä Group Management Personal safety of consumers and end-users Health and safety If Metsä Group's products were to ex hibit defects related to product safety there would be negative impacts on the health and safety of consumers and end-users.
+Metsä Group uses regular product safety surveys, inspections, risk assessments and monitoring.
 Metsä Group has appropriate certified management systems.
-Information-related impacts on consumers and end-users Access to quality information If Metsä Group's products were to include misleading product inforr there could be negative impacts of health and safety of consumers a end-users. nation, damage among current and potential new customers, consumers and end-users, Metsä Group has established practices for ensuring that its product information is up to date and accurate.
+Information-related impacts on consumers and end-users Access to quality information If Metsä Group's products were to include misleading product informati there could be negative impacts on the health and safety of consumers and end-users.
+Metsä Group has established practices for ensuring that its product information is up to date and accurate.
 The compliance of product information is controlled annually and through continuous change monitoring.
-Product information and product requirements are controlled with the product information management system.

-- ↑ Positive impact on the environment and society or on Metsä Group's business - → Negative impact on the environment and society or on Metsä Group's business
+- ↑ Positive impact on the environment and society or on Metsä Group's business - \downarrow Negative impact on the environment and society or on Metsä Group's business